zstatmanweil/NBAExperiments/ShotChart/README.md

 I created shot charts showing Klay Thompson's FGM and FGA in the past season.
-Inspiration and some of the code reworked from this blog: http://savvastjortjoglou.com/nba-shot-sharts.html
+This script was modeled after some of the code written in this blog: http://savvastjortjoglou.com/nba-shot-sharts.html